lindsayrr8/lindsayrr8.github.io/_posts/2024-11-09-my-new-blog-post.md

 attr(,"contrasts")$b
 [1] "contr.treatment"
 ```
-Again, it looks like nothing was dropped from our final output, so there is no "singularity."
+This time, it looks like `a2` was dropped.
+Therefore, the second model has a singularity.

 Right then, we can move on to checking the fit of this model from the summary:
 ```R